datawire/ambassador-docs/topics/using/filters/jwt.md

 **Note**: If you are using a templating system for your YAML that also makes use of Go templating, then you will need to escape the template strings meant to be interpreted by the Ambassador Edge Stack.

+**Note:** Try to configure your Identity Provider to send the proper `Cache-Control` headers so that Ambassador can successfully cache responses since the default action is to not cache responses.
+This will prevent recieving 502 errors when requests to the IDP exceed the default auth timeout of 5 seconds in response to frequent requests to the IDP caused by large ammounts of traffic.

 [Go `time.ParseDuration`]: https://golang.org/pkg/time/#ParseDuration
 [Go `text/template`]: https://golang.org/pkg/text/template/
 [Go `text/template` functions]: https://golang.org/pkg/text/template/#hdr-Functions